-£55bn withdrawn from Credit Suisse before collapse
+£55bn withdrawn from Credit Suisse before rescue

 Collapsed banking giant Credit Suisse says 61.2bn Swiss francs (£55.2bn; $68.6bn) left the bank in the first three months of the year.

-The announcement gives an insight into the scale of the bank run that caused the 167-year-old lender to fail and triggered its state-backed rescue.
+The announcement gives an insight into the scale of the bank run that triggered its state-backed rescue of the 167-year-old lender.

 It came as the bank reported what are expected to be its last ever financial results.